-I love collecting cool words (and writing about them).
-This is the full list of what I’ve collected to date, published for you to browse through and bask in the etymological wonder.
+I love collecting cool words (and writing about them), and this is the full list of what I’ve collected to date.
+Browse through and bask in the etymological wonder!

 Abecedarian: arranged alphabetically; elementary